 The Role of Family in Recovery

 Family dynamics that once created barriers can become powerful healing forces.
-The key lies in redirecting family loyalty and support systems toward recovery rather than secrecy.
+The key lies in redirecting family loyalty and support systems towards recovery rather than secrecy.

 Shifting from Shame to Support